szepeviktor/waf4wordpress/README.md

 # WAF for WordPress

-Stop WordPress related attacks and trigger Fail2ban.
+Stop real-life attacks on your WordPress website and trigger Fail2ban.

-This WAF does not give proper HTTP responses to vulnerability probes but save you from future D/DoS attacks by blocking the attacker instantly.
+This WAF does not give proper HTTP responses to unusual requets.
+It blocks the attacking IP address instantly, the purpose of this are the following.

+1. Prevent website compromise in further request
+1. Prevent D/DoS attacks

 Shared hosting has no server-wide banning (because of trust issues) but you can still install this software without Fail2ban to stop attacks by using one of the Miniban methods.

-Your WordPress - really genral HTTP - security consists of:
+Your WordPress - really general HTTP - security consists of:

 1. Use HTTPS
 1. Have daily backup